nih-cfde/usecases/use-cases/browse-and-filter-complex.md

 Pam logs on to the CFDE interface and searches for brain data, and then filters the results to those studies that used RNASeq on the cerebral cortex.
 They then search within these results for "FCD" or "Focal Cortical Dysplasia".
 Their initial search with cerebral cortex identifies GTEx and HuBMAP as containing information about gene expression in the cortex.
-Searching with FCD identifies KidsFirst cohorts that included this clinical finding.
+Searching with FCD identifies Kids First cohorts that included this clinical finding.
 Pam follows links to the GTEx site, and quickly confirms that GeneX is expressed in the cerebral cortex.
 They then use the HuBMAP datasets identified by their search to examine expression of GeneX and the other genes in finer detail and discovers that GeneX is exclusively expressed in Cajal–Retzius cells in the cerebral cortex.
 Pam notes the additional data types available, number of participants, and age ranges and consent data for the relevant studies.

 Using links in these search results, Pam accesses the Program page for each dataset and requests access to the ones that fit their needs.
 They also send